 The HIRDS design temporal pattern is recommended for design modelling of Northland catchments.
-Hence, the design hyetographs for the rainfall gauges were developed using the rainfall IFD data at available rainfall gauges for the catchment.
-Although a 12-hour hyetograph is suitable for design modelling for most Northland catchments as suggested, a range of durations were selected; including 1-hour, 6-hour, 12-hour and 24-hour for each of the following AEPs 10%, 2% and 1% AEP to ensure that the event critical duration was identified across the catchment.
-The shorter durations were critical in the upper parts of the catchment, while the longer 24-hour durations were critical in the lower catchment, where flood volumes can be critical factor in generating peak flood levels.
+Hence, the design hyetographs for the rainfall gauges were developed using the rainfall IDF data at available rainfall gauges for the catchment.
+Although a 12-hour hyetograph is suitable for design modelling for most Northland catchments as suggested, a range of durations were selected; including 1-hour, 6-hour, 12-hour and 24-hour for each of the following AEPs: 10%, 2% and 1% AEP to ensure that the event critical duration was identified across the catchment.
+The shorter durations were critical in the upper parts of the catchment, while the longer 24-hour durations were critical in the lower catchment, where flood volumes are generally the critical factor in generating peak flood levels.

 Table 3-2 summarises the 1% AEP rainfall depth (based on IDF from HIRDSV4) for different event durations at each rainfall gauge and Figure 3-2 shows the design cumulative rainfall across the different gauges for the 12-hour duration event.
-Considering a single temporal pattern is assigned (i.e. HIRDS hyetograph), the proportional amount of rainfall applied through time in a design event is generally consistent (as shown in Figure 3-2) across the catchment area.
+Considering a single temporal pattern is assigned (i.e. HIRDS hyetograph), the proportional amount of rainfall applied through time for a given duration (e.g., 6-hour) is generally consistent (as shown in Figure 3-2) across the catchment area.